diamonddevgroup/cn1-Helper/README.md

 # cn1-Helper
 A Helper library for basic styling using code in Codename One.
-This eliminates the to have endless endless UIID in your GUI builder
+This eliminates the need to have endless UIID in your GUI builder

 Download  [Helper.cn1Lib][1] to the **Lib** folder of your project.
 Go to your project and do **Refresh cn1Lib files**.
 Call `new Helper(myCmp)` only AFTER `setUIID()` method and not BEFORE.

+# JavaDoc

+View the JavaDoc here

 # Usage example